-Enrollment in SSHA is available to students in grades K–12.
-If you would like to register for K, your child must be 5 years old by September 5th of the year “school” would start if you are a Florida resident.
+Enrollment in SSA is available to students in grades K–12.
+If you would like to register for K, your child must be 5 years old before they can begin K.

 Requirements for Enrollment

 2) If your student is currently registered as a homeschooler with your county, you must submit a letter of termination to your county.
 If your student is currently registered with a private or public school, you need to officially withdraw your student from that school.
 If your student has never attended school before and is entering K, you simply register with SSA.
 Do not submit a letter of intent to homeschool while enrolling with SSA.